mehanoid/switch_user_page/README.md

 mount SwitchUserPage::Engine, at: 'switch_user_page' if defined?
 SwitchUserPage::Engine
 ```

-Now you can go to path /switch_user_page and use it to quick switch between users.
+Now you can go to path /switch_user_page and use it to quickly switch between users.